-Until recently, few people had ever heard of a rare disorder that causes uncontrollable outbursts of laughing or crying.
-The condition is known as pseudobulbar affect (PBA) and is most commonly associated with people who have multiple sclerosis or ALS, also known as Lou Gehrig’s disease.
+Until recently, few people had ever heard of the rare disorder that causes uncontrollable outbursts of laughing or crying.
+The condition is known as pseudobulbar affect (PBA) and is most commonly associated with people who have multiple sclerosis (MS) or amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease.
 If you have watched television in the last few years, then you may have seen commercials for a drug called Nuedexta to treat the condition.
 If you have a loved one who lives in a nursing home, you may have seen this medication prescribed.

-Since 2012, nursing homes and other long-term care facilities have accounted for more than half of Nuedexta?s sales.
+Since 2012, nursing homes and other long-term care facilities have accounted for more than half of Nuedexta sales.
 The number of prescriptions has increased by 400 percent since 2012.
-According to a recent investigative report by CNN, Nuedexta may put some older adults, particularly those with dementia, at increased risk of falling.
-The CNN report found that many patients may have been improperly diagnosed with PBA.
-The efforts of the drug’s manufacturer, Avanir Pharmaceuticals, to market its product to nursing home residents could be placing an already vulnerable population at risk.
+According to an investigative report by CNN, Nuedexta may put some older adults, particularly those with dementia, at increased risk of falling.
+The report found many patients may have been improperly diagnosed with PBA.
+The efforts of the drug’s manufacturer, Avanir Pharmaceuticals*, to market its product to nursing home residents places an already vulnerable population at risk.

 According to the CNN report, while the manufacturer claims that as many as 40% of dementia patients suffer from PBA, many medical experts estimate the proportion at a much lower 5%.